bibekbhusal/VideoMaker/README.md

-# Nepali Narration Video Toolkit
+# VideoMaker CLI

-CLI helpers for turning a narrated Nepali audio track into a finished video with subtitles.
-The toolkit keeps the workflow local: transcribe with faster‑whisper, clean the narration, loop footage or images to match the runtime, and burn (or embed) Nepali subtitles with a bundled Devanagari font.
+CLI helpers for turning a narrated audio track (Nepali, Hindi, English, …) into a finished video with subtitles.
+The toolkit keeps the workflow local: transcribe with faster‑whisper, clean the narration, loop footage or images to match the runtime, and burn (or embed) subtitles with a bundled Devanagari-friendly font.

 ## Features
-- **Accurate Nepali transcription** via `faster-whisper`, producing cleaned SRT subtitle files.
+- **Multilingual transcription** via `faster-whisper`, with auto language detection or explicit hints, producing cleaned SRT subtitle files.
 - **Automatic audio denoising** using FFmpeg’s RNNoise (`arnndn`) filter – enabled by default with a one-time model download.
 - **Video builder** that loops clips from a directory or creates slideshows from still images (alphabetical or random order) to cover the narration.
-- **Subtitle handling** with a single `--burn` switch: `force` hard-burns text using a Mukta font (downloaded automatically), while `soft` embeds a toggleable subtitle track.
+- **Subtitle handling** with a single `--burn` switch: `force` hard-burns text using a Mukta font (downloaded automatically), while `soft` embeds a toggleable subtitle track with custom language tags.
 - **Smart path resolution** – relative audio paths are resolved against `audio/` (and `audios/` for legacy folders), while clip/image directories fall back to `media/` (or `clips/`) if not found beside the CLI.

 ## Installation